Crushy/Paradox-Pathfinding/README.md

 # ParadoxPathfinding

-My attempt at solving the [Paradox Path-finding Challenge](https://paradox.kattis.com/problems/paradoxpath) using modern-ish C++.
+My attempt at solving the [Paradox Path-finding Challenge (dead link)](https://paradox.kattis.com/problems/paradoxpath).
+The Challenge required writing what amounted to plain old C, but I tried wrapping it in modern-ish C++.

 Made in Visual Studio using MSVC 142 and C++14.
-I have included only the relevant libraries for Windows x86.

 ## Projects
 ### Submission
 The First Project in the solution ( `Submission` ) is my actual submission.
-It's self-reliant and all the code is in one single (very messy) file.
+Due to necessity, it does not rely on any outside code and is it's entirety consists of a single (very messy) file.

 ### UIPathFinder
-After failing the acceptance tests I wrote a simple UI to debug the paths it would find and check if there were any edge cases - this is the second project, `UIPathFinder`.
+I wrote a simple UI in SMFL 2.5.1 to debug the paths it would find and check if there were any edge cases I missed - this is the second project, `UIPathFinder`.

+I have included only the relevant libraries for Windows x86.
+Only runs in x86 until I can be arsed to change that.

 Press 1 to set a start point and 2 to set the end point.
 Use the arrow keys to navigate.

-# Original text
+# Problem Description
+(Including typos, minimal formatting fixes)

 ## Path-finding